Faculty Senate Bylaws

 1. The person submitting the motion must obtain signatures from the affected body, equivalent to at least 51% of the faculty members under the accused person's leadership.

 2. Signatures must be gathered in person, through a petition outlining the grievance and identifying the leader against whom the vote of no confidence is proposed.
 The time frame for gathering signatures is 60 days or less.
-The grievance must include the dates in which signatures were collected.
+The grievance must include the dates on which signatures were collected.

 3. The signed petition is to be submitted to the Faculty Senate Secretary.